roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  Without second thought, I leapt out of bed, wearing only a pair of boxers.
 I ran towards the door, making it to the door in a few long strides.
 I pulled open the door, and was confronted with a sight right outside my room.

  A girl was on her knees, her arm dripping with blood, a beer can dropped on the floor next to her.
 Standing above her was another girl, looking shaky and panicked, a beer can clutched in her hand.
 I felt the cool night air on my neck, and I looked and saw that the window next to my door was shattered.
-Report_Story #2